Mental Health Facilities Big Spring, TX

 Oceans Behavioral Hospital Permian Basin - 51.0 miles from Big Spring, TX

 Oceans Behavioral Hospital Permian Basin is a mental health center in Midland, Texas, located at 3300 South Fm 1788, 79706 zip code.
-Oceans Behavioral Hospital Permian Basin provides telemedicine/telehealth, hospital inpatient treatment and partial hospitalization/day treatment.
-Oceans Behavioral Hospital Permian Basin offers trauma therapy, integrated dual diagnosis disorder treatment and dialectical behavior therapy to children / adolescents, adults and seniors 65 or older.
-Oceans Behavioral Hospital Permian Basin also supports people with HIV or AIDS, people with PTSD and military families.
-More services available at Oceans Behavioral Hospital Permian Basin include education services, case management and family psychoeducation.
+Oceans Behavioral Hospital Permian Basin provides partial hospitalization/day treatment, telemedicine/telehealth and hospital inpatient treatment.
+Oceans Behavioral Hospital Permian Basin offers integrated dual diagnosis disorder treatment, behavior modification and psychotropic medication to adults, young adults and seniors 65 or older.
+Oceans Behavioral Hospital Permian Basin also supports active duty military, military families and people with serious mental illness.
+More services available at Oceans Behavioral Hospital Permian Basin include suicide prevention services, case management and family psychoeducation.

 Learn More